 The standard walk-in tub is the most affordable, ranging in price from $1,500 to $5,000.
 Because they are basic, without upgrades or features, they are lower in price.
 Standard walk-in tubs fit into the space a traditional tub fits in, making a retrofit a relatively simple process.
 Most walk-in tubs are 52 to 60 inches long, 28 to 32 inches wide, and 36 to 46 inches tall.

 A walk-in tub-shower combo is more expensive due to the added convenience of the shower option.
 They can range in price from $2,500 to $6,000.
-For users who want the option of a bath, a stand-up shower, or a sit-down shower, this is a good option.
-Because a walk-in tub with shower combo may require additional plumbing and tiling, the cost is higher.
+For users weighing the pros and cons of a tub versus a shower and who want the option of a bath, a stand-up shower, or a sit-down shower, this is a good option.
+Because a walk-in tub with walk-in shower combo may require additional plumbing and tiling, the cost is higher.

+Not sure if a walk-in tub is right for you?
 Anyone with mobility issues can benefit from a walk-in tub.
 Users who can’t easily or safely get into a standard tub but enjoy soaking may enjoy a walk-in option.
 They offer accessibility for users with disabilities and increased safety for older adults.
-Grab bars and slip-resistant floors can help prevent falls while bathing.
+Grab bars and slip-resistant floors can help prevent falls while a user is bathing.

 Walk-in tubs with upgraded features can also provide health benefits like hydrotherapy with water jets that offer deep-tissue massage or whirlpool tubs with air jets that help improve blood circulation, ease pain from arthritis, and alleviate some symptoms of fibromyalgia and diabetes.
 A deep soak can reduce inflammation and relax stiff joints.